Rabios/Pancake/docs/getting_started.md

 ```

 ------

-> If you're ready,Check [`graphics_01.html`](https://github.com/Rabios/Pancake/blob/master/examples/graphics_01.html) example from examples folder,It's great to get started,Then move on other examples
+> If you're ready check [`graphics_01.html`](https://github.com/Rabios/Pancake/blob/master/examples/graphics_01.html) example from examples folder, It's great to get started, Then move on other examples.